Skip to content

 • Dangerous permission requests

-• Exported components without protection
+• Exported components without proper protection

-• SSL/TLS configuration issues
+• SSL/TLS configuration problems

 Dynamic Analysis